bobsica/pclblog/about.md

 title: About
 ---

-Welcome to what passes for my fun side.
-My work side (lidars and university professing) is over at [purplecrowlidar.ca](http://purplecrowlidar.ca).
+Welcome to what passes for my work side.
+My "fun" side is over at [bobsica.com](http://bobsica.com).

 Bob Sica
 <br>
 LdnOnt
 <br>
-26 Dec 2016
+27 Dec 2016

 ## Setup